Affective Intelligence and Emotional Dynamics in Voters’ Decision-Making Processes

 The theory of affective intelligence has a number of important implications for understanding voters’ attention to current events as well as political involvement and mobilization.
 A number of studies on political knowledge since the 1960s have repeatedly shown that political knowledge levels in mass publics are low (Campbell et al., 1980; Converse, 1964; Delli Carpini & Keeter, 1997).
 In turn, this lack of political sophistication has been shown to hinder political participation and the expression of voters’ self-interests and value dispositions in the political arena (Andersen, Tilley, & Heath, 2005; Bartels, 1996, 2005; Delli Carpini & Keeter, 1997; Luskin, 1987, 1990; Popkin & Dimock, 1999; Zaller, 1992).
 The realization of the importance of political knowledge for effective political representation has generated much research on its antecedents.
 Hence several studies have found a number of long-term demographic and psychological characteristics that are associated with political knowledge (Delli Carpini & Keeter, 1997; Luskin, 1990).

 The behavioral effects predicted by AIT have been well documented in different contexts on a series of political decision-making processes such as information processing, opinion change, participation, and voting criteria.
 One additional direction for future research concerns individual-level differences both in emotional experience and the degree of emotional arousal.
 This especially concerns negative emotions.
-Why do some people react to the same stimulus with fear while others with anger?
-While both AIT and other theories of emotions describe the appraisals leading to experiencing one over the other, the individual or aggregate level factors influencing affective evocation and levels of arousal have received much less attention.
+Why do some people react to the same stimulus with fear while others react with anger?
+While both AIT and other theories of emotions describe the appraisals leading to experiencing one over the other, the individual or aggregate-level factors influencing affective evocation and levels of arousal have received much less attention.
 For example, as mentioned earlier AIT predicts the activation of the surveillance system based on the familiarity with the emotional target.
 If the threatening stimulus is familiar and violates cherished norms, individuals are more likely to experience heightened anger.
 If the stimulus is unfamiliar then one is more likely to respond predominantly with anxiety.
-These insights are particularly useful for understanding the formation of emotions and predict whether a specific event will trigger more anxiety than anger.
-What is far less clear, however, are the psychological characteristics that lead some individuals to respond with elevated anxiety compared to anger, others with increased anger compared to anxiety, another group to experience both at the same time, while others not experiencing any.
-Uncovering this mechanism will contribute to the development of a full understanding on the relationship between a threatening event, the experience of emotions, and the behavioral impact of these emotions.
+These insights are particularly useful for understanding the formation of emotions and predicting whether a specific event will trigger more anxiety than anger.
+What is far less clear, however, are the psychological characteristics that lead some individuals to respond with elevated anxiety compared to anger, others with increased anger compared to anxiety, another group to experience both at the same time, and yet others to experience neither.
+Uncovering this mechanism will contribute to the development of a full understanding of the relationship between a threatening event, the experience of emotions, and the behavioral impact of these emotions.

 - Adorno, T. W., Frenkel-Brunswik, E., Levinson, D. J., & Sanford, R. N. (1950).
 The authoritarian personality.
 New York, NY: Harper & Row.